The wave of marketplace startups

 - And many more.

 In a nutshell, we could see marketplace ideas come in different shapes and sizes, across various aspects of our world.
-Leverage the advantages of a collaborative economy, marketplace ideas might come from solving an existing real-life problem, unlocking idle assets, or aggregating fragmented markets.
+Leveraging the advantages of a collaborative economy, marketplace ideas might come from solving an existing real-life problem, unlocking idle assets, or aggregating fragmented markets.
 Whatever it is, building an online marketplace platform is an exciting yet challenging journey for any entrepreneur to bring impactful values to communities.
 And at the end of the road, it might financially pay off if you find out your secret sauce for your model.

 Common types of marketplace platforms